kobickahariram/econode/README.md

 # econode

-CODENODE project
+Athena Hackathon '23

-Big impact category
+Brief: Help CODENODE meet their ESG goals by reducing environmental impact using Smart Building Technologies

 Please copy the link below for our project slides :)